Emergent Activist Project

 How do we show up for our communities?
 How does art inspire change and revolution?

-The Social Justice Theatre Project makes space for students to critically examine how social justice shows up in their own schools, local communities, and the world at large.
+The Emergent Activist Project makes space for students to critically examine how social justice shows up in their own schools, local communities, and the world at large.
 We believe you, Gen Z, will have the biggest impact on inspiring change in our world and, quite literally, we want to give you the stage to do it.

 This is about more than putting on a play!
 We encourage you to share ideas, to challenge assumptions, to listen deeply, and to question societal norms through research, creative collaboration, and multimedia performance.
 All students can contribute both off-stage and on-stage in whatever way best serves them: we strongly believe participation is a spectrum and every voice is necessary to create both art and change.